 The re-routing of a major road that currently bisects the museum’s formerly industrial site and the regenerative uplift of the wider redevelopment means the museum can now create a revitalised physical presence, reflecting its status as a national cultural institution.
 Strategically, it aims to become the ‘World’s Railway Museum’ – attracting new audiences interested in innovative technology, engineering and science – as well as better serving existing and emerging communities.

-Accordingly, the National Railway Museum Central Hall Design Competition focuses on an emblematic project due to open in 2025 as part of the museum’s 50th anniversary.
-This two-stage competition is open to both national and international integrated design teams, which include architects and structural, civil and services engineers.
+Accordingly, the National Railway Museum Central Hall Design Competition focused on an emblematic project due to open in 2025 as part of the museum’s 50th anniversary.
+This two-stage competition was open to both national and international integrated design teams, including architects and structural, civil and services engineers.

 The new centrepiece building will create outstanding welcome, arrival and gallery spaces as well as improve the site’s connectivity and legibility.
 Circa 4,500 sqm, it will combine a new entrance experience with a spectacular 1,000 sqm gallery and public-facing spaces for orientation and reception.
 These spaces will showcase future acquisitions and innovative technology, as well as introducing the museum’s world-class collection.

 The museum’s intention is that the Central Hall, which has a construction value of £16.5 million, will be of the highest architectural quality, embodying a confident national museum aesthetic (rather than station architecture).
 As the brief for competition finalists explained in the Search Statement, this should use warm, natural materials to reference the existing site and historic buildings and show an appreciation of scale appropriate to the context.